twakjira/HAI-CONCise-UHPC/README.md

 1. Input the desired values for the parameters mentioned above.

-2. Click the "Predict and Plot" button to generate the stress-strain curve for the confined UHPC specimen.
+2. Execute the notebook cell that corresponds to the "Predict and Plot" operation to generate the stress-strain curve for the confined UHPC specimen.

 3. The interactive plot will display the predicted stress-strain response, providing insights into the behavior of the material.